Sunday, September 7, 2025

 The original photo is included at the top of the article.
 A copy of the photo below with number boxes corresponds to the list below.
 You will notice several numbers (25, 41, 45, and 51) are underlined.
 In a crowded area, this indicates that the individuals they are identifying are directly below the number box.
 Where available, links to the associated Internet Movie Database (IMDb) profile or to their associated interview with the Hot Hero Sandwich Project have been included.

-If anyone knows the names of the remaining unidentified crew members, please reach out me via the Media Inquiries information (see link for more information).
+If anyone knows the names of the remaining unidentified crew members, please reach out me via the Media Inquiries information (see link for more information) or leave a comment below.

 Hot Hero Sandwich cast, crew, and production staff, 1979.